Hoton, Leicestershire: Demographics

 Occupation in Hoton is significantly different between 1881 and 2011.
 Most of the work in 1881 was unknown especially for females, this most likely due to the old patriarchal society of the time.
 Only workers in dress had a higher female occupation in 1881, all other occupations men had a greater number workers.
 In contrast in 2011 occupation shifts to more modern jobs and statistics are taken as a total population not male and female.
 The highest number of people work in professional occupations (46) and the lowest in process, plant and machine operatives.
 The significant difference in type of occupation is down to the dramatic changes over time.
 Through the industrial revolution removing significant agriculture reliance to the new computer age of the 21st century.

 Places of interest

-The Packe Arms is a country pub and restaurant in the heart of Hoton.
-The pub was once known as The Marquis of Granby, though in the 1800s Charles James Packe restored the pub, changing the name to The Packe Arms.
-Of the 77 public reviews placed on Tripadvisor 55% recommend the bar/restaurant.
-The Good Pub Guide says The Packe Arms is 'worth a visit' describing the pub as 'spacious old Vintage Inn with sturdy beams and open fires' with 'prompt friendly service from uniformed staff'.